InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2 (draft for public comment).md

 2. contain all purpose IDs but only vendor IDs that correspond to those given by the `vendorIds` parameter or,
 3. these properties must be empty arrays if an invalid Vendor ID is submitted.

-    ```
+    ```javascript
     {

+      // full TCString
-      consentData: base64url-encoded string, // full TC string
+      consentData: base64url-encoded string,

       gdprApplies: Boolean,

-      hasGlobalScope: Boolean, // true if using a global TC string, false if using a service-specific or publisher-specific TC string
+      // true if using a global TC string, false if using a service-specific or publisher-specific TC string
+      hasGlobalScope: Boolean,

       useNonStandardStacks: Boolean,

       purposeConsents: {

         *purposeId*: *consentBoolean*,
         …
       },

       purposeLI: {

         *purposeId*: *liBoolean*,
         …
       },

       vendorConsents: {

         *vendorId* : *consentBoolean*,
         …
       },

       vendorLI: {

         *vendorId* : *liBoolean*,
         …
       },

       featureAllowed: {

         *featureID* : *featureBoolean*,
         …
       },

       restrictions: {

         *vendorId* : {

-         *purposeId* : *overrideType*, // 0=Not established (disallowed); 1=Established for consent if vendor declared flexible legal basis; 2=Established for LI if vendor declared flexible legal basis.
+          // 0=Not established (disallowed); 1=Established for consent if vendor declared flexible legal basis; 2=Established for LI if vendor declared flexible legal basis.
+         *purposeId* : *overrideType*,
          ...
         },
        ...